mgsears997/biostat776-intro-Mary-Sears/README.md

 1. I love literature.
 I was an English Literature major as an undergrad and I did my senior thesis on Virginia Woolf's To the Lighthouse and Mrs. Dalloway.

-2. I am the oldest of three siblings.
+2. I have three younger siblings.

 3. My family has a brown toy poodle named Maggie.